If you’d like to grow more succulents, learn how to propagate succulents from leaves! Soon you’ll have more succulents than you know what to do with!

-I’ve been reading up a lot more on propagating succulents and I’ve learned a thing or two, along with real life experience :) and experimentation.
-One thing I learned is that you can use honey as a rooting hormone.
+As I’ve researched more about propagating succulents I’ve seen several people suggest using honey as a rooting hormone.
 While I’ve read (and learned from propagating succulents on my own) that propagating succulents can be successful without a rooting hormone, I figured I’d give honey a try.
-After all, I already had some on the shelf!
-Plus it is amazing local honey from my friends the Stembridges who live down the street.
-You can check out their honey and even order some here.